ehmpathy/with-simple-caching/readme.md

 ### Customizable cache data store

-You can easily use a custom cache or custom data store / persistance layer for caching with this wrapper.
+You can easily use a custom cache or custom data store / persistance layer with this wrapper.

 ```ts
 import { withSimpleCache } from 'with-simple-cache';